Mootness: Outside the U.S.

 Although free from the U.S. Constitutional limitation, Canada has recognized that considerations of judicial economy and comity with the legislative and executive branch may justify a decision to dismiss an allegedly moot case, as deciding hypothetical controversies is tantamount to legislating.
 Considerations of the effectiveness of advocacy involved in the adversarial system and the possibility of recurrence of an alleged constitutional violation may sway the court.
 Additionally, the federal and provincial governments can ask for advisory opinions in hypothetical scenarios, termed reference questions, from their respective highest courts.

 Moot point

 The phrase 'moot point' refers (in American English) to an issue that is irrelevant to a subject being discussed or (in British English) to one that is debatable.
 Due to the relatively uncommon usage of the word moot, and because "moot" and "mute" are homophones in some pronunciations, this is sometimes erroneously rendered as "mute point".
+A point which was raised by lawyers but "moot" in the opinion of the judge arose in the case of The HALO Trust v Secretary of State for International Development in 2011, where the court is required to balance the seriousness of the issues to be resolved against the balance of convenience in allowing matters to stand.
+The point which was moot concerned what should happen if "the seriousness of the issues" and "the balance of convenience" were exactly equal.